Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Approaching the cliffs after taking my leave of Iria and Mari.</figcaption>
 </figure>

 Max thought the Georgian government was out to get him.
-They'd had him poisoned several times.
 He'd worked for the Georgian police for 7 years, developing tracking software.
 One day, he refused his orders and got fired.
-Since then, Georgians had sabotaged him by ripping tiny holes in his bag and wearing down the rubber on the sole of his shoes.
+Since then, they'd had him poisoned several times.
+They'd also sabotaged him by ripping tiny holes in his bag and wearing down the rubber on the sole of his shoes.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231009_141225.jpg') }}"
      alt="A view back along the coast, lots of greenery and ocean and hills." class="centered">
-<figcaption>The view after a couple hours of walking.
-Not sure where I started from.</figcaption>
+<figcaption>Looking back after a couple hours of walking.</figcaption>
 </figure>

-I simultaneously felt sorry for Max, and also a little scared.
-He was clearly mentally ill.
-He had shitty shoes, and blisters to go with them.
-He was carrying two massive backpacks, which may or may not have contained all his worldly possessions.
-He told me that he survived on the generosity of strangers, so perhaps the whole story was intended to elicit my sympathy and financial support.
-I didn't feel entirely comfortable in his presence, though, so I was relieved when it turned out that our destinations were different and we parted ways.
-I do feel a little bad that I didn't do more to help him.
-I also question whether it's in poor taste to include his story here, but I find it too fascinating to omit.
+I felt sorry for Max.
+He'd clearly had a difficult life, regardless of how true his story was.
+His shoes were ragged, and he said his feet were covered in blisters.
+He was carrying two massive backpacks, which may have contained all his worldly possessions.
+He told me that he survived on the generosity of strangers, so perhaps the whole spiel was intended to elicit my sympathy and financial support.
+I didn't feel entirely comfortable in his presence, though, and he'd been talking my ear off for hours, so I was relieved when it turned out that our destinations were different and we parted ways.
+I do feel a little guilty that I didn't do more to help him.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231009_151949.jpg') }}"